AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 | `summaryData` | container | Contains objects providing summary for report |
 | `totals` | $int32 | The total for all `data` results in the report |

-## Real-time report with an additional dimension
+## Real-time reports with an additional dimension

 The following POST request example includes an additional dimension ([`clickmaplinkbyregion`](https://experienceleague.adobe.com/en/docs/analytics/components/dimensions/compatibility)), along with the `daterangeminute` dimension shown in the first example above.
 The result is additional data values for the added dimension and combined dimension `occurrences`.